YoshiABC123XYZ/LibTelltale/docs/ttarchive.md

 - reserved : Reserved for lua scripts, do not tamper with this either!
 - override_stream : The stream of the entry, but this is only used when editing the entry or creating a new one.
 Using streamopen opens the stream from the archive that was used in open and hence wont return the stream from the archive.
 This field should not be directly set, use streamset.

 The fields in the structures above are not meant to be edited by you.
-Let the library take care of that to save errors.
+Let the library take care of that to save errors.<br />

 TTArchive_Open(archive*).
 This opens the archive from the stream field in the archive.
-Returns an int which is any of the the TTARCH_OPEN_x constants.
+Returns an int which is any of the the TTARCH_OPEN_x constants.<br />
 TTArchive_Free(archive*).
 Call this to free the archive and remove all entries etc..
-Don't do this manually, use this!
+Don't do this manually, use this!<br />
 TTArchive_StreamOpen(archive*,entry*).
-Returns a bytestream* of the given entry, reading from the file as you request data.
+Returns a bytestream* of the given entry, reading from the file as you request data.<br />
 TTArchive_StreamSet(entry*, stream*).
 Use this method to set the stream of the given entry.
-Don't set override_stream, this is what you need to call for that!
+Don't set override_stream, this is what you need to call for that!<br />
 TTArchive_Flush(archive*, flushfunc*).
 Writes the archive and all its entries to the flushstream stream in the archive.
 This can take a while depending on bigger archives, so the flushfunc is a (nullable) function which gets called when a file is written to the archive.
 It should be void and take an entry* as a parameter.
-The function definition is void (*TTArchive_OnFlush)(TTArchiveEntry* entry);
+The function definition is void (*TTArchive_OnFlush)(TTArchiveEntry* entry);<br />
 TTArchive_EntryCreate(const char name[], stream*).
 Creates and returns a TTArchiveEntry, instead of using new.
 This sets the fields and you can add this to the vector in the archive.
-If you want to add entries to an archive, you MUST use this otherwise you will get undefined behaviour when writing the archive.
+If you want to add entries to an archive, you MUST use this otherwise you will get undefined behaviour when writing the archive.<br />
 TTArchive_EntryFind(archive*, const char name[]).
-Factory method to linearly search the archive entries for an archive with the given name and returns it.
+Factory method to linearly search the archive entries for an archive with the given name and returns it.<br />